PlanterApp/planter_blog/content/posts/tea-garden/index.md

 #### Fruits

+* Apple (not shown in garden examples)

+  *
-Blueberry
+* Blueberry

-* Fruit
+  * Fresh or Frozen Fruit
+  * Pairs well with basil, hibiscus, or green tea
+  * Mashing the blueberries in the water and then straining can get the richest berry flavor!
 * Lemon

-  * Fruit
+  * Juice or fresh fruit
+  * Lemon is an excellent addition even to black tea, but paired with honey it can be a lovely refreshing drink itself.
+Ginger is also a great pairing with lemon, but you may want to boost the amount of honey you include.
 * Strawberry

-  * Fruit
+  * Fresh fruit
+  * Pairs well with black tea, add milk for milk tea!
+  * For an herbal option, try pairing with mint, basil, ginger, or anything citrusy!
 * Raspberry

   * Can use fruit or leaves
-* Ginger

-  * Dried root, sliced up
-  * Bright and spicy flavor, which stands easily on its own.
-  * Known to be a digestive aid
+#### Flowers

 * Echinacea

   * Can use root, flower, or leaves!
   * A long-utilized medicinal plant, tea made with this plant gives a pine flavor that pairs well with honey and lemon!
-* Cilantro

-  * Seeds
-* Fennel

-  * Seeds
 * Lavender

   * Flowers or leaves, calming